 Do engineers use Excel?
-Of course!
-Engineers use a lot of data and equations.
-So, Excel is the perfect tool to manage and crunch numbers.
+Yes!
+Engineers process a lot of data and use many equations.
+And Excel is the best tool to manage and crunch numbers.

 #1 Familiarity with Excel’s user interface and commands

 To top it off, Excel hasn’t changed much over the years.
-The base functionality and user interface is still there.
+The base functionality and user interface from day 1 is still there.

-Also, it’s very easy to learn new things in Excel.
-Give it a weekend or two, and you can become decent with any of the different Excel tasks.
+Also, it’s a cinch to learn new functions.
+In a weekend alone, you can learn any of the following Excel features:

 - Advanced charts